codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you do on a remote island?
-Try and find the TV island it belongs to.
+In the news a courtroom artist was arrested today, I'm not surprised, he always seemed sketchy.

 ## Daily Trivia

-What language does Node.js use?
+What is the most preferred image format used for logos in the Wikimedia database?
- 1. JavaScript
+ 1. .svg
- 2. Joomla Source Code
+ 2. .jpeg
- 3. Java Source
+ 3. .png
- 4. Java
+ 4. .gif

 <details>
   <summary>Answer</summary>
-  JavaScript
+  .svg
 </details>